 Why we need visitor restrictions

-While vaccination is very effective at reducing the risk of serious illness and hospitalisation, a fully vaccinated person can still catch COVID and unknowingly spread it to another person.
+While vaccination has been very effective in reducing the risk of serious illness and hospitalisation, a fully vaccinated person can still catch COVID and unknowingly spread it to another person.
 This may include:

 As a busy public hospital, we need to limit the number of people in our building.
-This helps us to maintain physical distancing and density limits, and protect our patients and staff.
+This helps us to maintain physical distancing, and protect our patients and staff.

 We understand that everyone needs someone to support them during challenging and difficult times.
 And we know coming to hospital can be scary and confronting for many people.
 This is why we currently allow two visitors (including a partner or support person) for each patient staying on our wards.

 We are working hard to care for COVID positive patients, to protect and care for patients without COVID, and to ensure our health system can continue to provide excellent care.